-4.4 NACE AND ISCO CLASSIFICATIONS
+3.4 NACE AND ISCO CLASSIFICATIONS

 All registered organisations across Europe are classified under a NACE code.
-The goal of the desk research was to interrogate these codes to identify organisations whose main business is the provision of sport (NACE 93.1).
+The goal of research work carried out by EOSE in 2022 was to interrogate these codes to identify organisations whose main business is the provision of sport (NACE 93.1).